-Benign tumors: Sinonasal papillomas are uncommon but are the most frequent benign neoplasms, subdivided into fungiform, inverted, and cylindrical cell types.
+Benign tumours: Sinonasal papillomas are uncommon but are the most frequent benign neoplasms, subdivided into fungiform, inverted, and cylindrical cell types.
 Occur twice as often in males as in females and affect adults aged between 30 years and 60 years.
 They are usually unilateral lesions but may be multiple or multifocal.
 Inverted papillomas are the commonest form, found on the lateral nasal wall and sinuses.
-They have an endophytic growth pattern and are composed of thick non-keratinizing, "transitional" epithelium within edematous stroma.
+They have an endophytic growth pattern and are composed of thick non-keratinizing, "transitional" epithelium within oedematous stroma.
 Fungiform papillomas are exophytic lesions composed of transitional epithelium supported by fibrovascular stroma, found exclusively on the nasal septum.
 Cylindrical cell papillomas are rare.
 They are similar in distribution and appearance to inverted papillomas but are composed of tall columnar (cylindrical) oncocytic cells.

-Other benign neoplasms include pleomorphic adenoma, solitary fibrous tumor, hemangiopericytoma, nasopharyngeal (juvenile) angiofibroma, sinus osteoma, meningioma, teratoma, and paraganglioma.
+Other benign neoplasms include pleomorphic adenoma, solitary fibrous tumour, glomangiopericytoma (previously haemangiopericytoma), nasopharyngeal (juvenile) angiofibroma, sinus osteoma, meningioma, teratoma, and paraganglioma.

 Sinonasal cancer: The maxillary sinus is the commonest site for sinonasal malignancy and is usually either squamous cell carcinoma or adenocarcinoma in type.
-The nasal cavity is the second commonest site and is affected by a broad spectrum of lesions, but tumors of the sphenoidal and frontal sinuses are rare.
+The nasal cavity is the second commonest site and is affected by a broad spectrum of lesions, but tumours of the sphenoidal and frontal sinuses are rare.
 Risk factors include tobacco use, exposure to hard and soft wood dusts, nickel, and irradiation.

-Squamous cell carcinoma: The vast majority of malignant tumors of the mucosal lining of the nasal cavities and sinuses are classified as squamous cell carcinoma.
+Squamous cell carcinoma: The vast majority of malignant tumours of the mucosal lining of the nasal cavities and sinuses are classified as squamous cell carcinoma.
 The maxillary or ethmoid sinuses are the commonest sites but the nasal vestibule or septum can be affected.
-Many tumors have a "transitional cell" pattern, similar to that seen in inverted papillomas but exhibiting pleomorphism, necrosis, and a broad pushing invasive front.
-The term "nonkeratinizing squamous cell carcinoma" can be used, but a spectrum of changes including the presence of single cell infiltration and/or abundant keratinization may be seen, sometimes making distinction from the usual type of squamous cell carcinoma impossible.
+Many tumours have a "transitional cell" pattern, similar to that seen in inverted papillomas but exhibiting pleomorphism and necrosis; a broad "pushing" front can make diagnosis of invasion difficult on small biopsy samples.
+The term "non-keratinizing squamous cell carcinoma" can be used, but a spectrum of changes including the presence of single cell infiltration and/or abundant keratinization may be seen, sometimes making distinction from the usual type of squamous cell carcinoma impossible.

-Salivary gland-type adenocarcinoma: The second commonest type of malignant tumor with adenoid cystic carcinoma is the pattern most often encountered.
+Salivary gland-type adenocarcinoma: The second commonest type of malignant tumour with adenoid cystic carcinoma as the pattern most often encountered.

-Intestinal-type sinonasal adenocarcinoma: Adenocarcinoma exhibiting the differentiation pattern of large or small intestinal mucosa, with or without cytological atypia.
+Intestinal-type sinonasal adenocarcinoma: Adenocarcinoma exhibiting the differentiation pattern of large or small intestinal mucosa, with but occasionally without cytological atypia.
 Strongly associated with hardwood dusts (males, ethmoidal sinuses) but may occur sporadically (females, maxillary sinus).
-Commonest pattern mimics colonic adenocarcinoma - metastasis needs to be excluded.
-Mucinous tumors with signet ring cells are rare.
+Commonest pattern mimics colonic adenocarcinoma-metastasis needs to be excluded.
+Mucinous tumours with signet ring cells are rare.

 Malignant lymphoma: All types of non-Hodgkin's lymphoma may affect the sinonasal region either as a site of origin or as part of disseminated disease; diffuse large B-cell lymphoma is the commonest.
-T-cell and natural killer cell lymphomas often demonstrate a striking tendency for vascular involvement, sometimes with bizarre acute ischemic changes, such as tooth exfoliation and bone necrosis.
-The tumor cells may be small, large or intermediate in size; the admixture of other inflammatory cells masks the neoplastic component by mimicking an inflammatory condition such as infection or Wegener's granulomatosis.
+T-cell and natural killer cell lymphomas often demonstrate a striking tendency for vascular involvement, sometimes with bizarre acute ischaemic changes, such as tooth exfoliation and bone necrosis.
+The tumour cells may be small, large or intermediate in size; the admixture of other inflammatory cells masks the neoplastic component by mimicking an inflammatory condition such as infection or granulomatosis with polyangiitis (previously known as Wegener's granulomatosis).